Davinc3679/alx-system_engineering-devops/0x01-shell_permissions/README.md

- completed: 0.00%)
+ks completed: 0.00%)
-Write a script that adds execute permission to the owner of the file hello.
+Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello